josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 ### Task 2: Create an Azure Databricks cluster

 You have provisioned an Azure Databricks workspace, and now you need to create a new cluster within the workspace.
-Part of the cluster configuration includes setting up an account access key to your Azure Storage account, using the Spark Config within the new cluster form.
+Part of the cluster configuration includes setting up an account access key to your Azure Storage account using the Spark Config within the new cluster form.
 This will allow your cluster to access the lab files.

 1. From the side menu in the Azure portal, select **Resource groups**, then enter your resource group name into the filter box, and select it from the list.